If you’re looking to make something gluten-free with PUMPKIN, you’re in the right place!

 No matter what gluten-free pumpkin recipe you’re making, it’s important to know the difference between canned pumpkin and pumpkin pie filling.

 In most cases, you’ll want to buy canned pumpkin, which is simply pumpkin purée.
+(Like in these gluten-free pumpkin cupcakes!)
 If you’re looking for a shortcut to make pumpkin pie, you may want to buy pumpkin pie filling, which is pureed pumpkin, spices, and sweetener.

 (But I wouldn’t recommend using pumpkin pie filling — your gluten-free pumpkin pie will taste MUCH better if you make your own!)